Prince George of Wales

 Prince George of Wales (George Alexander Louis; born 22 July 2013) is a member of the British royal family.
-He is the eldest child of William, Prince of Wales, and Catherine, Princess of Wales.
-George is the eldest grandchild of King Charles III and Diana, Princess of Wales.
-He is second in the line of succession to the British throne behind his father.
+He is the eldest child of William, Prince of Wales, and Catherine, Princess of Wales, and the eldest grandchild of King Charles III and Diana, Princess of Wales.
+He is second in the line of succession to the British throne, behind his father.

-George was born at St Mary's Hospital, London, during the reign of his paternal great-grandmother, Queen Elizabeth II, and was third in line before her death.
+George was born at St Mary's Hospital, London, during the reign of his paternal great-grandmother Queen Elizabeth II, and was third in line before her death.
 His birth was widely celebrated across the Commonwealth realms due to the expectation that he will eventually become king.